Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 2. How does lichen survive harsh environmental conditions like drought on Earth?

-3. How can we adjust the radio of cyanobacteria and *E. Coli* in the system?
+3. How can we adjust the radio of cyanobacteria and *E. coli* in the system?

 **Target**